Hendy/umbraco-look/README.md

 var lookQuery = new LookQuery("InternalSearcher"); // use a named searcher
 ```

-All query types are optional, but when set they becomes a required clauses.
+All query types are optional, but when set they become a required clause.
 All queries will return a LookResult, which has a boolean Success flag property.
 The flag
 is set to true when a query with at least one clause is executed sucessfully.

 #### RawQuery